 To leverage dynamic configurations with your treatments, you should use the getTreatmentWithConfig

-The config element will be a stringified version of the configuration JSON defined in the Split web console.
-If there is no configuration defined for a treatment, the SDK will return null
+The config element is a stringified version of the configuration JSON defined in the Split user interface.
+If there is no configuration defined for a treatment, the SDK returns null

 for the config parameter.